Dave Free: Career

 Shortly after Lamar signed with TDE, Free joined the label as an in-house producer.
 He became a member of the hip hop production team Digi+Phonics alongside Sounwave, Willie B and Tae Beast and worked significantly on projects for the hip hop supergroup Black Hippy, composed of Lamar, Jay Rock, Schoolboy Q and Ab-Soul.
 Their production work received critical praise; Complex named Digi+Phonics as one of the top 25 new producers to watch out for in November 2012.
 BET named them as one of the top ten young producers on the rise in July 2013.

 Free's business career began as the social media director for TDE.
 In 2007, he was named the label's co-president alongside Terrence "Punch" Henderson.
 Free subsequently became Lamar's manager during his tenure and co-directed several of his studio albums and accompanying music videos under the collective name The Little Homies.
 Their filmmaking work earned praise and led to the duo winning the Grammy Award for Best Music Video and the MTV Video Music Awards for Best Hip Hop Video and Video of the Year.

 On October 4, 2019, Rolling Stone reported that Free had left TDE and was working independently.
 He was also helping rapper Baby Keem as he started gaining recognition and expressed his intention of "getting heavy into the film game."
-On March 5, 2020, Free and Lamar launched the "multi-lingual" entertainment company PGLang.
+On March 5, 2020, Free and Lamar launched the "multi-lingual" creative company PGLang.
 Through the company, Free has written and directed several music videos and advertising campaigns for Calvin Klein, Converse and Cash App.
 On January 13, 2022, Free and Lamar announced they were producing an untitled comedy film with South Park creators Trey Parker and Matt Stone for Paramount Pictures.

+On 31 July 2025, PGLang announced Project 3, their newest branch and creative agency.
+The announcement was released along with a short film titled The Agency, starring Chase Sui Wonders and Lionel Boyce, directed by Jack Begert, who co-wrote it alongside Free.